Can You Make Money With Smart Living Company (SLC)?

 Catalogs are fairly reasonably priced ranging from $.58 to $4.00 each depending on which catalog and lower during clearance times/end of the season or when you order in bulk.
 You will receive one of each catalog available when you get your kit along with a white price list book which is your prices and a yellow price list which is a price list you would use to sale wholesale to a sub-wholesalers under you or maybe to a school or business who is making a really large purchase or businesses who want to resale the products.

 It is very important unless you are already know everything there is to know about selling these products to work closely with your personal coach during that first few weeks.
 Do not make the mistakes many others have of letting this time lapse while you sit on your hands and waiting for the money to magically roll in because it just doesn't work that way.
+I cannot stress enough the need to take advantage of the personal coach early on!

 There are some very useful tools that I will add more about throughout the page to help you get an idea of what is available to help you succeed or maybe you have been trying to sell Smart Living Company but aren't doing as well as you hoped.
 This page can help you make the decision to use Smart Living Company or not use Smart Living Company without pushing onto you some other product.
 I remember looking for just plain English advice and reading thousands of posts and comments that nearly all ended with "I found something better go to such and such site" type remarks.
 I do sell Smart Living Company but I am just passing along some useful information that I think is important in making that final decision.